 We struggled to find many strong positives in these results.
 Its revenue missed Wall Street's estimates and its revenue guidance for next quarter underwhelmed.
 Lowered top-line expectations are something we've observed in the semiconductor industry this quarter amid macroeconomic concerns.
 Overall, this was a mediocre quarter for Microchip Technology.
 The company is down 3.37% on the results and currently trades at $71.1 per share.

 Is Now The Time?

 When considering Microchip Technology, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-Although we have other favorites, we understand the arguments that Microchip Technology is a good business.
+We think Microchip Technology is a good business.
 We would expect growth rates to moderate from here, but its revenue growth has been solid, over the last three years.
 And while its its relatively low return on invested capital suggests suboptimal growth prospects, the good news is its powerful free cash generation enables it to sustainably invest in growth initiatives while maintaining an ample cash cushion, and its impressive operating margins are indicative of an highly efficient business model.

 Microchip Technology's price to earnings ratio based on the next twelve months is 12.3x.
 There is definitely a lot of things to like about Microchip Technology and looking at the semiconductors landscape right now, it seems that the company trades at a pretty interesting price point.